EmmaRubiH/WinterQuiz/README.md

 ![start multi page](/assets/image/Ska%CC%88rmavbild%202022-09-24%20kl.%2012.37.25.png)

-This is a browser based Quiz game constructed with JavaScript, CSS and HTML.
-Its allows the user to answer 10 randomly questions, and in the end receive a score.
-The ide with this quix was to creat a curiosity about winter times.
-You might long for the snow, christmas or the feeling around winter.
-Then this quiz is great.
-The user kan use this quiz for example on Christmas, holidays or why not among friends on a normal day.
+This is a browser-based quiz game constructed with JavaScript, CSS and HTML.
+It allows the user to answer 10 random questions, and in the end receive a score.The idea for this quiz was to create a curiosity about winter times.
+You might long for the snow, Christmas or the feeling around winter.
+Then this quiz is great.The user can use this quiz, for example, on Christmas, holidays or why not among friends on a normal day.

-Its not only questions about snow, its will take the user to another level of winter questions.
-Maybe it will be useful knowledge or it will feel like a funny quiz.
+It's not only questions about snow, it will take the user to another level of winter questions.
+Maybe it will be useful knowledge or it will feel like a fun quiz.

-Visit the WinterQuiz here [The Quiz Page](https://emmarubih.github.io/WinterQuiz/)

 ## Goals